Some results on injectivity and multistationarity in chemical reaction networks: Elementary proof that a concordant, weakly reversible CRN has no critical siphons

 \section{Elementary proof that a concordant, weakly reversible CRN has no critical siphons}

 Shinar and Feinberg \cite{shinarfeinbergconcord1} provide two proofs of the claim reproved by direct means in this appendix.
-One uses unpublished results of Deng et al \cite{dengWR}, who prove that nontrivial stoichiometry classes of weakly reversible CRNs with mass action kinetics contain positive equilibria.
-The second proof relies on classical results on the existence and uniqueness of complex balanced equilibria for CRNs with mass action kinetics \cite{hornjackson}.
+One uses unpublished results of Deng et al. \cite{dengWR}, who prove that nontrivial stoichiometry classes of weakly reversible CRNs with mass action kinetics contain positive equilibria.
+The second proof relies on classical results of Horn and Jackson on the existence and uniqueness of complex balanced equilibria for CRNs with mass action kinetics \cite{hornjackson}.
 As both hypotheses and conclusions of the theorem are fundamentally linear algebraic/combinatorial, and have little to do with chemical kinetics at all (as remarked by the authors themselves), we provide a proof which does not rely on results for mass action systems.
-We require the following fact: \begin{lemma1}[Theorem 7.2 in \cite{Craciun.2010ac}] Every weakly reversible CRN is normal. \end{lemma1} \begin{proof} Consider a CRN with irreversible stoichiometric matrix $\Gamma \in \mathbb{R}^{n \times m}$ and left stoichiometric matrix $\Gamma_l$ and whose complex digraph $G$ is weakly reversible.
-Assume, without loss of generality, that $G$ has no loops: $\mathrm{det}_\Gamma(\Gamma V) = \sum_{|\alpha| = |\beta| =\mathrm{rank}\,\Gamma}\Gamma[\alpha|\beta]V[\beta|\alpha]$ is unchanged (for arbitrary $V \in \mathbb{R}^{m \times n}$) by the addition of a column of zeros to $\Gamma$.
+We require the following fact: \begin{lemma1}[Theorem 7.2 in Craciun and Feinberg \cite{Craciun.2010ac}] Every weakly reversible CRN is normal. \end{lemma1} \begin{proof} Consider a CRN with irreversible stoichiometric matrix $\Gamma \in \mathbb{R}^{n \times m}$ and left stoichiometric matrix $\Gamma_l$ and whose complex digraph $G$ is weakly reversible.
+Assume that $G$ has no loops: this assumption is without loss of generality as $\mathrm{det}_\Gamma(\Gamma V) = \sum_{|\alpha| = |\beta| =\mathrm{rank}\,\Gamma}\Gamma[\alpha|\beta]V[\beta|\alpha]$ is unchanged (for arbitrary $V$ of appropriate dimension) by the addition of a column of zeros to $\Gamma$.

 To prove the lemma we will show that $\Gamma D\Gamma_l^t$ is negative definite on $\mathrm{Im}\,\Gamma$ for some $D \in \mathcal{D}_m$, namely $z^t\Gamma D \Gamma_l^tz < 0$ for all $0 \neq z \in \mathrm{Im}\,\Gamma$.
 Then $\mathrm{rank}\,\Gamma D\Gamma_l^t\Gamma =\mathrm{rank}\,\Gamma$, implying normality since $D\Gamma_l^t \in \mathcal{Q}'(\Gamma_l^t)$.
 Specifying some order on the complexes, let $Y$ be the matrix of complexes, and $\Theta$ the (signed) incidence matrix of $G$ (namely $\Theta_{ik} = -1, \Theta_{jk}=1$ iff edge $k$ is $(i,j)$), so that $\Gamma = Y\Theta$.
 Define $\Theta_l = \Theta_{-}$ and $\Theta_r = \Theta_{+}$, so that $\Gamma_l = Y\Theta_l$.
 For arbitrary $Y$, we aim to construct $D$ such that